A Complete Guide to O Level Chinese in Singapore by Our Top O Level Chinese Tutors

 Building on one’s foundation in PSLE Chinese, O Level Chinese is a continuum from PSLE Chinese and is an important subject to score well for the GCE ‘O’ Level National Examination as part of one’s Mother Tongue.
 With the high importance of the subject, many O Level students and their parents would worry about the student’s academic performance in the language, which involves the need to write concisely in Essay Writing and communicate well in Oral Communications based on the O Level Chinese Syllabus.

 Regardless of whether one wants to build a stronger foundation in the Chinese language or wants to get a head start among his/her peers in Chinese class – MindFlex Home Tuition has compiled the ultimate guide to the latest MOE Secondary School Chinese syllabus and all the information you’ll need to know about the O Level Chinese, together with multiple free resources to help O Level Chinese students ace in the national examinations!
-Do also check out our Top 25 Chinese Tuition Choices for All Levels.

 1. An Overview to O Level Chinese